zplzmzmpl/Regional-ecological-time-series-monitoring-based-on-LandTrendr/README.md

   - Analyze the clustering results and perform further interpretation and application as needed.

   **There are two ways to use KShape by `python`**
-- KShape integrated in sci-learn(only CPU engage in calulation) there is a simple example:
+- KShape integrated in tslearn(only CPU engage in calulation) there is a simple example:

   	  from tslearn.clustering import KShape